heggy231/basic-react/note.md

 #!/bin/bash

-- Run the script unix in the terminal.
+- Run script unix in the terminal.
   > ./script.sh to run the script.

 Within bash scripts (or the terminal for that matter), variables are declared by setting the variable name equal to another value.
 For example, to set the variable greeting to “Hello”, you would use the following syntax: